 Before seeking correction, allow two to four weeks for swelling to fully resolve.
 Many concerns that appear significant immediately after treatment resolve entirely once the filler settles.
 Read about lip filler swelling stages and about what filler feels like as it settles.

-Correction Options for Hyaluronic Acid Filler
+Correction Options for dermal filler

 Assessment Before Any Correction